 But, if you have several massage therapists in the same community that you are interested in working, you might want to search other areas to potentially practice and/or start your business.

-Consider these steps as you begin to prepare for massage therapy careers:
+Consider these tips as you begin to prepare for massage therapy careers: